Santhosh26-k/Readme/README.md

 ## Hi there! 👋

-I'm **Santhoshkumar K**, a passionate developer from Tamil Nadu! 🚀 I love crafting innovative solutions and exploring new technologies.
+I'm **Santhoshkumar K**, a passionate developer  🚀 I love crafting innovative solutions and exploring new technologies.
 Let's connect and create something amazing together!

 ## About Me